How to Choose a Tablet

 Typically, you will find Wi-Fi tablets and cellular + Wi-Fi tablets available in any brand.
 Wi-Fi only devices are more affordable, but limited in their functions, because some apps or features may require an active wireless internet connection to use.
-Cellular + Wi-Fi tablets are more expensive, but offer a reliable, constant connection to the internet, much like cell phones.
+Cellular + Wi-Fi tablets are more expensive and often slightly heavier, but offer a reliable, constant connection to the internet, much like cell phones.
 Cellular tablets also have recurring costs, because the mobile data will be billed monthly from an ISP, just like with home internet or cell phones.

 Common Tablet Features

 Once you know how you plan on using your tablet, you can start looking at features and seeing how they will affect your workflow and productivity.
 While some tablets may have features designed to tackle specific issues, most devices will have a standard set of specifications you can use to compare the different brands and models available.
 Read below for a list of standard tablet features and how they may affect your future purchase.

 Tablets come in different shapes and sizes, but typically screens will range from 7.9" to 12.9".
 Factors to consider when choosing a screen size are resolution, battery life, and color accuracy.
 The larger the screen on a tablet, the faster the battery will drain.
 Large screens can be desirable for viewing media or editing photos.
 Although as screen size goes up, the price of the tablet quickly follows.
 Color accuracy is more of a niche feature.
 However, design professionals often require the most color-accurate display possible for finalizing content creation and distribution, for instance.